-To the attention of Investor Relations Rue Auguste Piccard 37 B-6041 Gosselies Belgium

-The Prospectus is also available on the Company's website (www.bonetherapeutics.com).
+To the attention of Investor Relations Rue Auguste Piccard 37 B-6041 Gosselies Belgium The Prospectus is also available on the Company's website (www.bonetherapeutics.com).
 The consultation of the Prospectus may be subject to certain conditions, such as the acceptance of a disclaimer.
+The distribution of the Prospectus may be restricted by law in certain jurisdictions outside Belgium or France.
+The Company does not represent that the Prospectus may be lawfully distributed in jurisdictions outside Belgium and France.
+The Company does not assume any responsibility for such distribution.
 Posting this Prospectus on the internet does not constitute an offer to sell or a solicitation of an offer to purchase shares in the Company in any jurisdiction and there will not be a sale of any of the shares in the United States or in any other jurisdiction in which such offer, solicitation or sale would be unlawful prior to its registration or qualification under the laws of such jurisdiction or to or for the benefit of any person to whom it is unlawful to make such offer, solicitation or sale.
 The electronic version of the Prospectus may not be copied, made available or printed for distribution.
 Other information on the website of the Company or on any other website does not form part of this Prospectus.
+Persons in whose possession this Prospectus or any New Shares may come must inform themselves about, and observe, any such restrictions on the distribution of this Prospectus.
+Any person that, for any reason whatsoever, circulates or allows circulation of this Prospectus, must draw the addressee's attention to the provisions of this section.